Abdalla Hamdok: Prime Minister of Sudan

 Suggestions were made in June 2019 by a spokesperson of the Forces of Freedom and Change (FFC) and in August 2019 by The Sudan Daily that Hamdok would be proposed as Prime Minister of Sudan by the FFC, which negotiated the 2019 Sudanese transition to democracy with the Transitional Military Council (TMC).
 The transition procedures were formally defined in the Political Agreement signed on 17 July 2019 by the FFC and TMC and the Draft Constitutional Declaration signed by the FFC and the TMC on 4 August 2019.

-The Sovereignty Council of Sudan appointed Hamdok to be Prime Minister on 20 August, as required by the Draft Constitutional Declaration.
+The Sovereignty Council of Sudan appointed Hamdok to be prime minister on 20 August, as required by the Draft Constitutional Declaration.
 He was subsequently sworn in on 21 August.
-Under Article 19 of the Draft Constitutional Declaration, as a minister during the transitional period, Hamdok is forbidden (along with other senior transition leaders) from running in the 2022 Sudanese general election scheduled to end the transitional period.
+Under Article 19 of the Draft Constitutional Declaration, as a minister during the transitional period, Hamdok was forbidden (along with other senior transition leaders) from running in the parliamentary elections that were scheduled to end the transitional period around 2022/2023.

 As prime minister, Hamdok selected a cabinet of ministers.
 On 4 October 2019, he purged the leadership of the public Sudanese universities, dismissing 28 chancellors and 35 vice-chancellors and appointed 34 vice-chancellors.
 The aim was to replace people in positions of power representing the al-Bashir government.

 Assassination attempt

 On 9 March 2020, a car explosion targeted Hamdok and his motorcade in an assassination attempt in the capital Khartoum.
 The culprit(s) has yet to be publicly identified.
-At least 3 vehicles were damaged in the attempt, but there were no casualties except for one security officer who was "lightly wounded."
+At least three vehicles were damaged in the attempt, but there were no casualties except for one security officer who was "lightly wounded."